cliqz/cinepass-pythonclient/README.md

 See the tests directory

 ## Documentation
 The library aims to provide a direct mapping for the Cinepass API.
-See https://cinepass.de for the detailed documentation regarding the API.
+See https://api.cinepass.de/documentation for a detailed documentation of the API.